zeusrahl/zeusrahl/README.md

 ### Welcome to my GitHub!
-Please, check out some of my projects.
+Feel free to look through some of my projects I built.

 ## About me
 I am a simple father looking to start a career in coding.
 I have a passion for education and mathematics.
 In my spare time, I like to sit down and play board games with family and friends.

-In fact, my next project will include a catalogue and API of boardgames, similar to my [Angular myFlix](https://github.com/zeusrahl/myFlix-Angular-client) and [React myFlix](https://github.com/zeusrahl/myFlix-Client) app.
+I currently work on developing a Web App to assist teachers in Standards Based Grading, focusing my skills on developing back-end code to set, get, update, and delete data from our NoSQL database.
 <!--
 **zeusrahl/zeusrahl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.